curiousmockingbird/team-week-backend/README.md

 ## Description

-_The Botanical Adventure API provides with a database of mushrooms, flowers and trees in the coast, desert and forest of Oregon for a game._
+_The Botanical Adventure API provides with a database of mushrooms, flowers and trees in the coast, desert and forest of Oregon._

 _All requests are made to endpoints beginning: http://localhost:5004/api/_